 Mr Lim was appointed as a Director of the Company on 28 June 2002.
-He is currently the non-executive independent Chairman of the Audit Committee and also serves as a member of the Remuneration and Nominating Committees.
+He is currently the Chairman of the Audit Committee and also serves as a member of the Remuneration and Nominating Committees.
 Mr Lim graduated from Monash University, Australia, with a Bachelor's Degree majoring in Accounting in 1985 and a Bachelor's Degree in Law in 1986.
 He runs his own business in Malaysia.
-Mr Lim is a Director of several companies including Super Group Ltd and a business consultant to several other companies.
+Mr Lim is a Director of several private companies and a business consultant to several other companies.
+He is also an independent director of Super Group Ltd.